jowensoc/employees-backend/README.md

 # employees-backend
-Mock web application holding employee details.
-No actual Personally Identifiable Information (PII) is held in this repo
+Playing around with Node.
+This is a mock web application holding employee details.
+No actual Personally Identifiable Information (PII) is held in this repo, nor does it access any third party databases.